Here a few points we’re looking for when it comes to these Boston College-specific essay questions.

 Optional Essay 3: Explain an aspect of your candidacy in more detail.

 Our tip: At Boston College, we value both honesty and integrity.
 Take this opportunity to give context where it might be beneficial.
 Perhaps you’re worried that a low test score or a gap in your work history will jeopardize your chances of acceptance.
-Rather than listing excuses, provide background, tell us how you’ve grown from it, and why it will or will not affect you in your pursuit of an MBA.
-(Or, use this as a chance to talk passionately about something on your resume—volunteer work, a previous internship, or anything else that you think makes you the perfect MBA applicant.)
+Rather than listing excuses, provide background, tell us how you’ve grown from it, and why it will or will not affect you in your pursuit of a graduate management degree.
+(Or, use this as a chance to talk passionately about something on your resume—volunteer work, a previous internship, or anything else that you think makes you the perfect business school applicant.)

 Now that you know what to expect—and what we expect from you—start planning out your essays if you haven’t already.
 Once you’re finished, proofread, and proofread again, then send them our way.
 We look forward to hearing from you.